 2008 Edition, Dr. Paul A. Keddy

+Natural areas.
 In spite of two centuries of human settlement, there are still important natural areas left.
-These include alvars, rock barrens, and wetlands.
-There are also distinctive southern species including five-lined skinks, black rat snakes and southern flying squirrels.
+These include deciduous forests, alvars, rock barrens, and wetlands.
+There are also distinctive southern species including five-lined skinks, gray rat snakes and southern flying squirrels.
 Shagbark hickories have crept as far north as some rocky south-facing hillsides, while a stand of hackberry trees clings to the limestone cliffs along the rapids in Carleton Place.
+Thirty of the most important natural areas are listed here.

 So whether you live in Lanark County, or elsewhere in the Ottawa Valley, the book is a solid introduction to the natural heritage and human history of the area.